NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/globus_example.rst

 **Change buckets**

-If you need to access a different bucket with this mechanism, you must delete your working AWS Access Credentials first, then create new credentails linked to the new bucket.
-When you select the Credentials tab, you will see the STATUS as active.
-To remove these credentials, click the trash can icon.
+If you need to access a different bucket with this mechanism, you must delete your working AWS Access Credentials first, so you create a different one linked to the new bucket.
+As above, when you select the Credentials tab, you will see the STATUS as active.
+To remove these credentials, so you can create a new association with the new access key/secret, click on the trash can icon.

 Globus Command Line Interface (CLI)
 ===================================